Azure/azure-event-hubs-for-kafka/tutorials/oauth/java/managedidentity/README.md

 ```

 ## Client Configuration For OAuth
-Kafka clients need to be configured in a way that they can authenticate against Azure Active Directory and fetch OAuth access tokens.
+Kafka clients need to be configured in a way that they can authenticate with Azure Active Directory and fetch OAuth access tokens.
 These tokens then can be used to get authorized while accessing certain Event Hubs resources.

 #### Here is a list of authentication parameters for Kafka clients that needs to be configured for all clients